The art of moving fast but with control.

 The short answer is that Progressive Delivery gives you CI/CD at the same time.
 It provides safeguards and control levers that mitigate the risks of continuously pushing new code to a production environment.
 Progressive Delivery thus enables you to pursue CI/CD safely.

 But how did Progressive Delivery come to be?
 What are its core tenets?
 What does it look like in practice?
+We'll answer these questions and more in this article.

 Origins of Progressive Delivery

-James Governor of RedMonk devised the term “Progressive Delivery” upon hearing Sam Guckenheimer of the Azure DevOps team explain Microsoft’s “Progressive Experimentation” model for feature rollouts.
+James Governor of RedMonk coined the term “Progressive Delivery” upon hearing Sam Guckenheimer of the Azure DevOps team explain Microsoft’s “Progressive Experimentation” model for feature rollouts.
 When James shared the idea with Adam Zimman, LaunchDarkly’s VP of Platform, Zimman realized that feature management would be a key enabler of this new Progressive Delivery model—a model defined by dark launches, feature flagging, testing in production, canary launches, blue-green deployments, A/B testing, and so on.
 James, Adam, and others have since begun evangelizing this new approach to software delivery.

 Historical context of Progressive Delivery